Side Effects of Kratom Use: What Are They?

 Though not much research has been done on this topic, kratom can be dangerous in high dosages.
 When dosages higher than 15 grams are consumed, the user may experience seizures, or even death.
 However, even in lower dosages, kratom may have dangerous interactions with other medications.
 It is also possible for someone to develop an addiction to kratom.

-What Else You Need to Know About Kratom Effects
+What Else One Needs to Know About Kratom Effects

 Various Factors Influencing Kratom Effects

-What you are reading here is a general indication of effects you can expect.
-The exact intensity is not possible to report, because it depends on several variables in addition to the dose and frequency of use:
+The exact intensity of Kratom effects is not possible to report, because it depends on several variables in addition to the dose and frequency of use:

 - The general health of the person, metabolism, condition of the liver